Code-Institute-Submissions/justus-ai-leksands-oudoor-workout_OctResub/README.md

  UX. along with th forest green backgroud , i used bootstrap 5 to enhance the user experience with a dropdown button for each level of workout, Using the battery icon from font awesome . i tried to give the website vistors a visual of how much of your batteey will be worked on depending on which workout you choose.

  ### responsive page
- the page is also responsive to different screen sozes witht hte help of bootstrap.
+ the page is also responsive to different screen sizes with the help of bootstrap.
  ![Screenshot (322)](https://user-images.githubusercontent.com/83753891/131587809-4dbb5b7b-cb35-44a1-992b-f25c555a251d.png)
  ### coding challenge
  i tried to use flex but on closer inspection not all the text was displaying on the mobile phone screen , i had trouble trying to solve this bug .